Recurrent event analysis: Correlated event times within subjects

 Time to recurrence is often correlated within subjects, as some subjects can be more frail to experiencing recurrences.
 If the correlated nature of the data is ignored, the confidence intervals (CI) for the estimated rates could be artificially narrow, which may result in false positive results.

 Robust variance

 It is possible to use robust 'sandwich' estimators for the variance of regression coefficients.
-Robust variance estimators are based on a jacknife estimate, which anticipates correlation within subjects and provides robust standard errors.
+Robust variance estimators are based on a jackknife estimate, which anticipates correlation within subjects and provides robust standard errors.

 Frailty models

 In frailty models, a random effect is included in the recurrent event model which describes the individual excess risk that can not be explained by the included covariates.
 The frailty term induces dependence among the recurrence times within subjects.